Voronenko/chef-developer_bootstrap/README.md

 ### Vagrant usage

-Install Oracle VirtualBox [http://www.virtualbox.org/], Vagrant [http://vagrantup.com/], Vagrant berkshelf plugin [vagrant plugin install vagrant-berkshelf].
+Install Oracle VirtualBox [http://www.virtualbox.org/], Vagrant [http://vagrantup.com/],
+* Vagrant berkshelf plugin [vagrant plugin install vagrant-berkshelf]
+* Vagrant vbguest plugin [vagrant plugin install vagrant-vbguest]

+*vagrant-berkshelf* is a Vagrant plugin to add Berkshelf integration to the Chef provisioners

+*vagrant-vbguest* is a Vagrant plugin which automatically installs the host's VirtualBox Guest Additions on the guest system.

 Clone developer bootstrap repository.
 Using *Vagrantfile* as an example choose necessary roles for your box.
 Use *vagrant* environment file to adjust your software settings and versions.